-I wanted to see what we can do for our clients, and try to make sense of, and put some detail on, the recent Government measures that have been publicised in the last week – and this is what I have tried to do below.
-I have also given links to certain other websites that contain useful information – namely the www.gov.uk website, the ICAEW website and a link that our bank, NatWest, forwarded to me.
+At AMS we have tried to make sense of, and put some detail on, the recent Government measures that have been publicised – below are links to certain other websites that contain useful information – namely the www.gov.uk website, the ICAEW website and a link that our bank, NatWest, forwarded to me.
 The Government one is being updated every day so do refresh it if you keep it open.

 AMS Accountancy working practices

 We are now pretty much all working from home but are covering post each day and phone calls are being directed to one member of staff.
 This might change as events progress.
 But, for now, the best way to contact us is by sending an email to the person whom you want to talk to – or else email our email@example.com address and ask for a call-back from the person you need to talk to.
 We are also allowing more flexibility in working hours as staff meet the demands of home-working – so there may be delays in dealing with some enquiries.
 But we are fully open as a business and doing the same work as usual.

 None of us knows how long this situation last, so it is worth assuming that you will need all the cash you can get – and I recommend that you take advantage of any measures you can – because you may regret not doing so at a later date.